elehobica/pico_jjy_tx/README.md

 ## How to make the program work
 * Use [Thonny](https://thonny.org/) or similar MicroPython IDE
 * Install MicroPython (Raspberry Pi Pico) interpreter firmware on Raspberry Pi Pico W by Thonny
-* Edit `secrets.py` to include your WiFi configuration and put it on the storage of Raspberry Pi Pico W
+* Add `secrets.py` to include your WiFi configuration and put it on the storage of Raspberry Pi Pico W
 ```
 # secrets.py
 secrets = {